Academic Excellence

 Incomplete Grades

 The Program accepts incomplete agreements between faculty and students who have satisfactorily completed a substantial amount of coursework but are unable to complete the course requirements due to extenuating circumstances.
 In all cases, students must present evidence of circumstances beyond their control that prevent them from completing the class.
-The student and faculty member must complete an Incomplete Agreement outlining the terms of course completion and submit this agreement to their advisor in the ENVD Center for Advising and Student Achievement.
+The student and faculty member must complete an Incomplete Agreement outlining the terms of the course.

 Independent Study